Dogs No Dogs

 provides more information, and has several photos along with waiver forms, trail maps, directions, and a bit of ranch history.

 This trail is the main route of the Lercher 15 trail system.
 From the trailhead sign, continue down the gravel farm road.
-The gravel road forks just before a cattle guard.
+The gravel road forks just before a cattle guard, continue straight over the first cattle guard and take the next cattle guard 30 yards on your right.

-Look for the large yellow arrow attached to a red farm gate about 400 yards from the trailhead and begin following the yellow arrows.
+Look for the large yellow arrow attached to a red cattle guard about 400 yards from the trailhead and begin following the yellow arrows.
 Most yellow arrows are attached to posts and made out of painted rebar.
-Continue up the gravel road.
-As you approach a ranch house, look for the trail off to the right just before another cattle guard leading to the house.
+Continue up the gravel road after passing over 2nd cattle guard.
+As you approach a ranch house, look for the trail off to the right just before another cattle guard leading to a Ranch house.
 There will be painted yellow rocks on the ground.

 Before mile one, you'll leave the woods and circumvent a pond, first riding over another cattle guard next to an old cabin.
 After crossing one of two bridges, you'll begin to leave the pond area behind by biking up a cattle lane.
-At the end of the lane, look for another large yellow arrow pointing left.
+At the end of the lane, look for another yellow arrow pointing left mounted on another cattle guard post.

 There are several cattle guard crossings, which are walkable if you're uncomfortable.
 There are also 3 bridged main creek crossings which are also walkable.
 Lercher Crossing is the signage at the second creek crossing.
 This is a fast, decent creek crossing.